 WRITE IT DOWN

-Once you start taking your new medication, be sure to carefully track what you are taking, what dose, what time of day, and what else you have eaten.
+Once you start taking your new medication, be sure to carefully track what you are taking, what dosage, what time of day, and what else you have eaten.
 Pay attention to how you feel after each dose.
 Cannabis affects each person differently, and it usually takes some trial and error to get the right dose and method of administration for each person.
 By tracking what you are taking, you will be able to adjust your plan more accurately, and it will be important to share this information with your doctor.

 FIND SOMEONE WITH EXPERIENCE